patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

 ```ts file="./TabsIconAndText.tsx"
 ```

-### Secondary tabs
+### Subtabs

-Use secondary tabs as "sub tabs" or within other components, like modals.
-Secondary tabs have less visually prominent styling.
+Use subtabs within other components, like modals.
+Subtabs have less visually prominent styling.

-To apply secondary styling to tabs, use the `isSecondary` property.
+To apply subtab styling to tabs, use the `isSubtab` property.

 ```ts file="./TabsSubtabs.tsx"
 ```